 For example, depression and anxiety can lead to sleep issues, but sleep issues can also leave you down and anxious.
 It's not always clear which one comes first.

-How can counselling help with sleep problems?
+How can therapy help with sleep problems?

 Benefits of counselling and psychotherapy

-- Examines patterns in your sleeping
+- examine patterns in your sleeping

-- Learn relaxation techniques
+- learn effective relaxation techniques

-Information guide to sleep problems
+An information guide to sleep problems

 Further reading on sleep counselling

-- 'Overcoming Insomnia and Sleep Problems: A Self Help Guide Using Cognitive Behavioural Techniques' by Colin Espie (2006)
+- 'Overcoming Insomnia and Sleep Problems: A Self Help Guide Using Cognitive Behavioural Techniques' by Colin Espie (2006).

-- 'Say Goodnight to Insomnia: A Drug-Free Programme Developed at Harvard Medical School' by Greg Jacobs (2009)
+- 'Say Goodnight to Insomnia: A Drug-Free Programme Developed at Harvard Medical School' by Greg Jacobs (2009).

-- 'Are you Suffering from a Sleep Disorder?
-Tips for Insomia'
+- 'Suffering from a sleep disorder?
+Tips for insomia

 - Overcoming problems with sleep